 The best thing UPnP analysis tool I found was miranda.
 You can get it from the downloads page here: Miranda

 Under the covers it uses python twisted and Coherence: Coherence

 You'll see if you read the logs below that the host number changes, I had to keep restarting the program, rediscovering the device, and that changes the order in miranda.

 I think with this I've got everything I need to start making requests

 I had some issues with miranda printing out the whole device info that it gathered, I'm checking into that, but in the gist they are pulled out of python and pretty-printed:

 I have two guesses at how things work with IFFT.
 I'll be exploring those soon and update the post.

 30th July 2012

 I'm Issac Kelly.
 I like to build things, with software and hardware.
+By day I do that at Nonchalance in San Francisco.
 I like to teach people, but mostly about the things I'm interested in.
 I'm currently a mentor at Hackbright Academy.
 I'm building open source automation, albeit slowly at Plum Garage.